Ayobamininuola/MS-Project-1/README.md

   <dt><a href="index.html" target="_blank" alt="Movie Suggesters Home Page">Home Page</a></dt>
   <dd>The Home page section appears same on all devices with the text above and the Call to action button below it.
      <ul>
           <li><strong>Background image</strong> - The background image was set to be 100% of the viewing port to captivate users.
 The image was chosen as it represents a good and calm outdoor cinema that speaks to users even before checking the contents.
-The Image does not shrink or stretch on all devices
+The Image does not shrink or stretch on all devices.
           </li>
           <li><strong>Recommend Container</strong> - Nicely placed below the description text on the Home page with a transparent box over the background image.
-This was design to increase and encourage users to recommend movies since it is the first page to be seen upon opening site.
+This was designed to increase and encourage users to recommend movies since it is the first page to be seen upon opening site.
 In this, there is a <strong>call to action</strong> button linking the <strong>suggest a movie page</strong> where users can fill out the form to recommend movies.
           </li>
      </ul>
   </dd>

   <dt><a href="movie-app.html" target="_blank" alt="Movie App Page">Movie App Page</a></dt>
-  <dd>The movie app page is one of the three sub pages of recommendation page.
+  <dd>The movie app page is one of the three sub pages of recommendation page, the other two which are <strong>Genres and Production year</strong>have similar set-up and design.
 It is designed recommending movies to users based on the App where it can be watched.
      <ul>
-          <li><strong>Images</strong> - On a small screen the images are set to be stacked above the text.
+          <li><strong>Images</strong> - On a small screen the images(Movie Posters) are set to be stacked above the text.
 On a larger screen however, they appear taking 1/3rd of the page nicely placed on the left side of the screen
           </li>
           <li><strong>Card text</strong> - Card texts is the section that contains description of the images and a small link.
 On small screens, the texts appear below the images they are describing.
-On larger screens, they occupy the remaining 2/3rd of the page appearing on the right side to the images.
+On larger screens, they occupy the remaining 2/3rd of the page appearing on the right side of the images.
           </li>
           <li><strong>Navigation links</strong> - On movie app page is a set of links that is set to appear at the middle of the page, it contains links that leads to other sections of the same page since it's a long page.
 The links have a border color similar to the Headings of the sections to maintain the continuity on the page.
 The links are stacked on each other at the center of the page on a small screen and spreads out as the screen widens.
           </li>